2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Experiments

 \subsection{Training and Hyperparameters Settings}

-The training program is executed on Pytorch 2.5.1 and CUDA 12.4, running on an Ubuntu 22.04 operation system.
-Hardware configurations consist of an NVIDIA L20 GPU with 48GB of memory, an Intel Xeon Platinum 8457C CPU with 48 cores at 2.6GHz frequency, and 100GB RAM.
+The training program is executed on Pytorch 2.10.0 and CUDA 12.8, running on an Ubuntu 22.04 operation system.
+Hardware configurations consist of an NVIDIA A800 GPU with 80GB of memory, an Intel(R) Xeon(R) Gold 6348 CPU with 28 cores at 2.6GHz frequency, and 120GB RAM.
 Taking into account performance, computational resources, and fair comparison, we set the hyperparameters as shown in Table \ref{tab1}.